ClaraR93/Discover-South-Wales/README.md

 - A user friendly quiz with a set of 5 simple questions with 3 possible answers each, to determine where may be a good place to visit whilst in South Wales.
 - An interactive map, allowing the user to select other locations of their choice in the area.
 - An external link to an instagram page within the footer, encouraging users to share places they have been and follow the website's instagram page.

+### User Stories

+#### Client Goals

+- To be able to view the site on a range of device sizes.
+- To provide a simple start up guide for first time visitors in South Wales, encouraging users to explore suggested locations based on their quiz answers.
+- To encourage users to share their stories and connect on the websites' instagram page, with an aim to increase website traffic and encourage tourism in South Wales.

+#### First Time Visitor Goals

+- I want to visit South Wales for the first time and don't know where to start looking.
+- I want to be able to find other places to explore in South Wales if I want more recommendations.
+- I want to be able to access additional information on the locations offered.
+- I want to be able to navigate through the website with ease and efficiency.

+#### Returning Visitor Goals

+- I want to be able to share my experiences with other users by following the website's Instagram page.

+#### Frequent Visitor Goals

+- I want to be able to see other recommendations pop up from time to time, so that I can continue exploring South Wales and share this with others.